notomer/notomer/README.md

 ## About me 🙋🏽‍♂️

-Currently, a Computer Science student at George Mason University
+Currently, a Masters Computer Science student at Georgia Tech

 I am incredibly passionate about Machine Learning and iOS/macOS application development.
 I believe that these fields have the potential to revolutionize the way we interact with technology and the world around us.